No-dimensional Tverberg Theorems and Algorithms: No-dimensional Colorful Tverberg Theorem

-In this section we prove Theorem~\ref{theorem:colorful-tverberg} and give an algorithm to compute a colorful partition.
-The general approach is similar to that in the preceding sections, but the lifting and the averaging steps are modified.
+In this section, we prove \Cref{theorem:colorful-tverberg} and give an algorithm to compute a colorful partition. \ndcolorfultverberg* The general approach is similar to that in Section~\ref{section:theorem1}, but the lifting and the averaging steps are modified.